“For Wilderness Travelers, good navigation ability can mean the difference between a successful day hike and an unplanned Overnight Stay”

 - Pedometer: can be used to measure distance travelled on the ground if you have a good steady pace and fairly even ground.

-- Navigation Training: the more professional wilderness navigation training you take, the better prepared you will be and the less mistakes you will make when travel gets critical or weather worsens.
+- Navigation Training: the more professional wilderness navigation training you take, the better prepared you will be and the fewer mistakes you will make when travel gets critical or weather worsens.

 - Guide Books & Local Knowledge: Picking up a Guide Book, Trail Guide or Route Map for the specific route or even the area before you go into the wilderness is a great idea.
 Read them before you go.
 Supplement this with local knowledge before you go by searching the internet for information, or by asking locals when you arrive in the area and reading posted signage.